AntonioTorres23/OpenGL_Notes/Bloom.md

 The last step to complete the Bloom effect is to combine this blurred brightness texture with the original scene's HDR texture.

+**Blending Both Textures**

+With the scene's HDR texture and a blurred brightness texture of the scene we only need to combine the two to achi